mhviraf/LiquPy/Readme.md

 ### What is not verified yet?
-Use of the following functions is not recommended since their results differ from what is given in their original papers:
+Use of the following functions of our library is not recommended since their results differ from what is given in their original papers:
 Please note it does not mean the models are incorrect.
-However, we were unable to replicate them in this library and therefore would not recommend them.
+However, we were unable to replicate them in this library and therefore would not recommend using these functions of our library:
   - under "lateralspreads/spt_based.py":
     - Baziar2013()
     - Goh()